Aissac/radiant-stereotype-extension/README.md

 * Define named templates (stereotypes) for Pages;
 * Templates are assigned per-parent Page, making all children have the defined 'stereotype' by their parent;
-* You can specify the new page's parts, filters, layout and page type.
+* You can specify the new page's parts, filters, layout, page type and status.

 Instalation
 ---